nisanthchunduru/hugo-notion/README.md

 gem install hugo-notion --prerelease
 ```

-Installing the `hugo-notion` ruby gem will install the `huno` command.
+Installing the `hugo-notion` ruby gem will install the `huno` command

 ## Usage